 Ever hear that only 2-5% of the human genome is functional? that the all the rest is “junk DNA”? remnants of our long evolutionary heritage?
 Ever wonder how we can really be 99% the same as an ape?
 98% the same as a mouse? and 50% the same as a banana?
 Well, it turns out that mainstream scientists are finally discovering what creationists have long claimed – that protein-coding genes are not the only functional elements in our genome.
 Those vast regions of non-coding DNA actually do something.
 In fact, it is being discovered that the protein-coding genes are arguably the most simple aspect of our genome, the basic bricks and mortar so to speak, while the information that directs how very similar bricks and mortar can be used to build anything from a banana to a mouse to you and me is where the really important information resides.

 The science journal Nature just published a very interesting news feature along these lines (ENCODE: The human encyclopaedia, Sept 5, 2012).
-This article reports on the ongoing human genome project called the “Encyclopedia of DNA Elements” or ENCODE project where the evolutionary concept of junk DNA has been finally laid to rest.
-So far, research into what used to be called junk DNA has shown that at least 80% of our genome is functional to one degree or another.
-This is an absolutely amazing revelation from the mainstream perspective – but no big surprise for creationists of course.
-And, things are only getting started.
-Science has only begun to scratch the surface when it comes to understanding the functionality of the genome.
+This article reports on the ongoing human genome project called the “Encyclopedia of DNA Elements” or ENCODE project.
+The scientists at ENCODE made a very startling, and very controversial, claim – that at least 80% of our genome is functional to one degree or another!

 The consortium has assigned some sort of function to roughly 80% of the genome, including more than 70,000 ‘promoter’ regions — the sites, just upstream of genes, where proteins bind to control gene expression — and nearly 400,000 ‘enhancer’ regions that regulate expression of distant genes.
 But the job is far from done, says Birney, a computational biologist at the European Molecular Biology Laboratory’s European Bioinformatics Institute in Hinxton, UK, who coordinated the data analysis for ENCODE.
 He says that some of the mapping efforts are about halfway to completion, and that deeper characterization of everything the genome is doing is probably only 10% finished…